 Indirect feedback: negative feedback is provided softly, subtly, and diplomatically within positive feedback.
 Example: It’s an interesting idea.

-Let’s look at an example of a culture clash from Exadel.
+Let’s look at an example of cultural differences in communication from Exadel.
 Our colleagues from the U.K. sometimes give feedback like “this looks good, but can we correct this one issue?”
 This is actually negative feedback; the point is that there is a correction that needs to be made.
 However, because our Ukrainian colleagues are so accustomed to very direct feedback, they actually see it as exclusively positive.

 Wondering how to manage multicultural teams with different types of feedback?
 Consider the cultural norms of the person you’re speaking to and adapt your behavior accordingly.